 Master’s and Ph.D.
 Graduate Student Emergency Funding Support

-The College of Engineering Graduate Student Emergency Fund is intended to help meet the financial needs of any Michigan Engineering graduate student who encounters an emergency situation or one-time, unusual, or unforeseen expenses during their degree program.
-Committee decisions follow the guidelines of the Rackham Graduate Student Emergency Funds and CoE Ph.D. full funding model.
+The University of Michigan and College of Engineering recognize that some Engineering students find themselves facing emergency expenses in order to be able to continue with their studies.
+Funding support is financed by gifts from UM alumni and friends, industry, and University annual budget funds.
+Support is available to meet immediate needs on a limited basis and is intended to help meet the financial needs of any Michigan Engineering graduate student who encounters an emergency situation or one-time, unusual, or unforeseen expenses during their degree program.
+Committee decisions follow the guidelines of the Rackham Graduate Student Emergency Funds and CoE Doctoral Program Funding and Tuition Support Guidelines.

 Ph.D.
 Student Internship Support